boxpet/pygeomag/README.rst

 Notes
 -----

 This is a direct port from the Legacy C code provided by NOAA.
-It is using the WMM2020 Coefficient file (WMM.COF) valid for 2020.0 - 2025.0.
+It defaults to using the WMM-2020 Coefficient file (WMM.COF) valid for 2020.0 - 2025.0.
 The code is specifically not 100% pythonic in order to make adding updates simple (for example uppercase variable names).

 At this point Annual change also known as Secular Variation is not in this package the Legacy C version does a direct ``year+1.value - year2.value`` and both the test values and other existing code bases do something different.